Charlotte Riddington

 About me

 We all need someone to talk to sometimes.
-Whether you are feeling low, anxious, overwhelmed, or stuck, I know from personal experience how therapy can offer much needed breathing space from the demands of everyday life.
+Whether you’re feeling low, anxious, overwhelmed, or simply stuck, I know from personal experience how therapy can offer much-needed breathing space from the pressures of everyday life.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by the BACP Ethical Framework for professional practice.